Management

 A freelancer works without any commitment to an employer.
 Work is based on a contract basis and the freelancer chooses the tasks and companies they would like to work for.

 Payment for work done is charged depending on time taken or per project basis.
-In some cases, skills and experience also determine the amounts a freelancer can charge for a task.
+In some cases, skills and experience also determine the amount a freelancer can charge for a task.

 Social media management is easily the best side hustle for university students in Kenya.
-As you might be aware, many small businesses do not have the capacity to constantly post content on social media.
+As you might be aware, many small businesses cannot constantly post content on social media.

 You should start by contacting the small businesses in your area and offer to manage their platforms for a contracted monthly fee.
 This can be a profitable hustle if you manage to convince several businesses.